tachibana-shin/assistant.koplugin/README.md

 ### Tips

 - Use **Long-tap** (tap & hold for 3+ secs) on a single word to popup the highlight menu
+- Use **Select** button on the highlight menu to use text from multiple pages
 - Draw a multiswipe to **CLOSE** the dialog (eg: swipe ⮠  or ⮡  or circle ↺)
 - Keep highlights reasonably sized for best results
 - Use **"Ask"** for specific questions about the text